The-OpenROAD-Project/OpenLane/doc/advanced_readme.md

 **Note 1:** Currently, configuration variables have higher priority over the above commands so if `RUN_MAGIC` is 0, command `run_magic` will have no effect.

-**Note 2:** Currently, all these commands must be run in the flow sequence and no steps should be skipped.
+**Note 2:** Currently, most of these commands must be run in the flow sequence and no steps should be skipped.

 **Note 3:** You can pass the -design, -tag, etc.. flags to ```./flow.tcl -interactive``` directly without the need of entering the interactive mode and then executing the prep command.